katiebre/we-are-awesome/README.md

 # we-are-awesome

-This project is designed to help us learn to simultaneously code!
+This project is designed to help us learn to simultaneously code!!